coder-daemon/AXI_memory/README.md

 Data is generated using dummy Interface and send it to master.
 Master sends address to slave using AW channel and data to write in the memory using W channel.
 Depending on address sent by master, slave writes

 the data in memory.
-Overall response is sent to master after successfully completion of data using channel B. ![ref1]**Read Operation**
+Overall response is sent to master after successfully completion of data using channel B. **Read Operation**

 Master sends the address from where it wants to read the data to slave using channel RW.
 Slave sends the data and response at that particular address using channel R. Monitor and scoreboard is used to check data and functionality correctness.